cristian-pulido/anonymizer_csv/README.md

 -csv_file: location (complete) csv file to anonymize

 -final_name: location (complete) resulting csv file

--path_in: temporary folder location where the original files containing the text of the field to be anonymized are stored

--path_out: temporary folder location where the files are stored with the anonymized texts

 -colum_to_anonimize: Name of the column to anonymize